 Transcript

-Dr. Alessi: Welcome to the Healthy Rounds podcast, where we provide you with up-to-date, timely medical information from national and international leaders in their fields.
-This podcast is brought to you by UConn Health, with support from the Department of Orthopedic Surgery and a grant from Coverys.
-It is not designed to direct your personal health care, which should only be done by your physician.
+Dr. Alessi: Welcome to the Healthy Rounds Podcast, where we provide you with up to date and timely information that’s brought to you by national and international leaders in their fields.
+This podcast is brought to you by UConn Health, with support from the Department of Orthopedic Surgery, in addition to a grant from Coverys.

 Add a review